Looking for an activity that offers strengthening benefits and can boost your bone health? Yoga may be right for you.

 For positions that involve laying on your back with raised legs, press your back to align with the floor, eliminating the gap between your lower back and mat to avoid strain.

-Cobbler’s pose, butterfly or wide-legged seated poses can cause discomfort some, particularly if your body is not yet flexible to accommodate such poses.
+Cobbler’s pose, butterfly or wide-legged seated poses can cause some discomfort, particularly if your body is not yet flexible to accommodate such poses.
 Try to avoid overextending you knees to the sides or rotating your knees too far outwards.
 Tree pose or a forward bend may be better options for you, as they can offer more support to your knee joints, while still working to strengthen muscles and improve balance.

 Your hamstrings are susceptible to overstretching, pulls or tears.
 When in forward fold, avoid forcing yourself too far into the position to avoid straining your hamstring, and keep your knees in a soft bend.
 Slowly move into and out of forward fold, to avoid sudden movements that aggravate the hamstrings.
 With any inversion position, avoid keeping your knees locked.

 Our wrists are delicate and complex structures, and positions like plank and downward-facing dog can create strain if your alignment and positioning is off.
-When in plank, be sure that your fingers are spread wide to create support and balance, with your hands placed equidistantly apart, directly under your shoulders.
+When in plank, be sure that your fingers are spread wide to create support and balance, with your hands placed equal distance apart, directly under your shoulders.
 If wrist pain is an issue for you, you can always make a fist in the same position to provide additional support.

 - “Always listen to your body, and start slowly and mindfully,” says Baer.